elsampsa/valkka-core/README.md

 - Sending multicast works

 0.3.5 Version : "10 x 1080p cameras running for a week"
 - Stable!
-GPU direct memory access needed rubbing in the right way
+GPU direct memory access needed rubbing in the right way (..or did it?)
 - Lots of fixes ..
 - Reading / writing from/to matroska container